ferrance/dizave42/readme.md

 [precondition's page](https://precondition.github.io/home-row-mods).

 I did have some problems with the home row keys, at least on the pinky and ring fingers.
-I've used [achordion](https://github.com/getreuer/qmk-keymap) to try to eliminate the issues I was having with home row mod rolls.
-For my purposes, it is basically a way to get bilateral combos but with userspace code.
+Many of these were previously addressed with [achordion](https://github.com/getreuer/qmk-keymap), and are now addressed with QMK's achordal.
 This made home row mods mostly useable for me.
 But I have still not been able to tune this so that it is reliable.
 I've ended up changing to lower row mods instead, and adding pinky shift keys.
 The shift keys are my main remaining problem to work out with the mods.
+In particular I have problems typing ?, which I roll and which I just can't find a way to tune so it doesn't come out as v/ reliably.

 CAPS_WORD is enabled and configured to activate on by hitting both shift keys at once.
-However I have also put it on a d-h combo, which I find preferable to hitting both shift keys.
-Either works.

 I find the outermost thumb keys hard to use on a corne.
 I have put a paragraph key on the right hand one, which shifts to a section key, because I use these all the time in legal writing and they can't be on the same finger as the space key.
-I put the delete key on the left hand one for lack of any better ideas.
+Currently the left hand one activates an accent key layer (meant for Spanish).

 ### Nav Layer
 ![Nav Layer](images/layers/layer-nav.png)